wopfel/monitoring-plugins/README.md

 On my proxmox host, I have an LV for hosting thin logical volumes (created with lvcreate -T ...).

 This plugin cares about the usage of the "master" logical volume.
+The thresholds are hard-coded: warning when > 80, critical when > 90 %.

 Example usage: